openshift-cs/rosaworkshop/OSD3.11/10-deployment-1.md

 ## Using S2I to build and deploy our application.

 There are multiple methods to deploy applications in OpenShift.
-First we will deploy the application using the integrated Source-to-Image builder.
+Let's explore usingthe application using the integrated Source-to-Image builder.
+As mentioned in the [concepts](/OSD3.11/2-concepts.md) section, S2I is a tool for building reproducible, Docker-formatted container images.

 #### 0. Retrieve the login command (if not logged in via CLI)
 If not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.